Divorce and Parental Rights in Maine

 - When and under what conditions will the children be visiting the other parent?
 If you and the other parent can talk about this issue, you may want to agree to a flexible order, like "visits will be at reasonable times."
 On the other hand, if you expect problems, then you may want to set a schedule so that you can avoid future arguments.
 If you have good reasons to ask that conditions be put on visits (such as supervision by another family member, or no use of alcohol or drugs during visits), raise those issues with either the other parent or the Magistrate, or both.

 - How much child support will be paid?
 You can estimate this amount by filling out a Child Support Worsheet.
 Where both parents will be providing "substantially equal care," you must fill out a Supplemental Worksheet, as well.
+(NOTE: Parents with very low incomes who may need to rely on TANF to help support their children should avoid using the Supplemental Worksheet.
+This will most likely result in loss of TANF benefits.)
 If you have trouble with these forms, get help from the "Helpline".
 Or use our Calculating Child Support information.
-We also post self-calculating versions of the basic Worksheet, which will do the math for you.
 Sometimes you can agree to a different amount, if the court approves the reasons for the change.
 This is called a "child support deviation."
 If you can't figure this out, the Magistrate will help you.

 - How will you cover your child’s health care expenses?
 Can either of you get medical insurance at work?
 Is your child eligible for MaineCare coverage through the state?
 How will you share any unmet medical expenses?